Japanese submarine I-14

-I-14 was an Imperial Japanese Navy Type AM submarine that served during World War II.
+I-14 was an Imperial Japanese Navy Type A Mod.2 submarine that served during World War II.
 Designed as a submarine aircraft carrier, she was commissioned in March 1945.
 She surrendered in August 1945 and was sunk as a target in 1946.

 Design and description

 Previous Type A submarines — both Type A1 and Type A2 — were submarine aircraft carriers capable of carrying a single reconnaissance floatplane and fitted with command facilities so that they could serve as flagships for embarked admirals and their staffs.
-The Type AM submarines were versions of the preceding Type A2, but with the command facilities replaced by an enlarged aircraft hangar fitted for a pair of Aichi M6A1 Seiran ("Clear Sky Storm") floatplane bombers.
+The Type A Mod.2 submarines were versions of the preceding Type A2, but with the command facilities replaced by an enlarged aircraft hangar fitted for a pair of Aichi M6A1 Seiran ("Clear Sky Storm") floatplane bombers.
 They displaced 3603 LT surfaced and 4762 LT submerged.
 The submarines were 113.7 m long overall and had a beam of 11.7 m and a draft of 5.9 m.
 They had a diving depth of 100 m.

 For surface running, the submarines were powered by two 2200 bhp diesel engines, each driving one propeller shaft.
 When the submarines were submerged, each propeller was driven by a 300 hp electric motor.
 They could reach 16.75 kn on the surface and 5.5 kn submerged.
-On the surface, the Type AMs had a range of 21,000 nmi at 16 kn; submerged, they had a range of 60 nmi at 3 kn.
+On the surface, the Type A Mod.2 had a range of 21,000 nmi at 16 kn; submerged, they had a range of 60 nmi at 3 kn.

-The Type AM submarines were armed with six internal bow 53.3 cm torpedo tubes and carried a dozen Type 95 torpedoes.
+The Type A Mod.2 submarines were armed with six internal bow 53.3 cm torpedo tubes and carried a dozen Type 95 torpedoes.
 They were also armed with a single 140 mm/40 deck gun and two triple and one single mount for 25 mm Type 96 anti-aircraft guns.

 The aircraft hangar was enlarged from that of the Type A2 to accommodate two aircraft.
 It was offset to the right of, and was faired into the base of, the conning tower, which protruded over the left side of the hull.
 A single aircraft catapult was positioned on the forward deck.
 Two folding cranes on the forward deck were used to recover the floatplanes.

 Construction and commissioning

-Built by Kawasaki at Kobe, Japan, I-14 was laid down as Submarine No. 50911, the second Type AM submarine and last one to be completed, on 18 May 1943.
+Built by Kawasaki at Kobe, Japan, I-14 was laid down as Submarine No. 50911, the second Type A Mod.2 submarine and last one to be completed, on 18 May 1943.
 She was renamed I-14 by the time she was launched on 14 March 1944.
 She was completed and commissioned on 14 March 1945.